imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### How It Works

 On Linux, PAM is responsible for authentication.
+There are four tasks to PAM that you can read about at https://en.wikipedia.org/wiki/Linux_PAM.
+This section talks about the authentication task.

-When you log into a server, be it directly from the console or via SSH, the door you came through will send the request PAM and PAM will ask for and verify your password.
+When you log into a server, be it directly from the console or via SSH, the door you came through will send the request to the authentication task of PAM and PAM will ask for and verify your password.
 You can customize the rules each doors use.
 For example, you could have one set of rules when logging in directly from the console and another set of rules for when logging in via SSH.

 This section will alter the authentication rules for when logging in via SSH to require both a password and a 6 digit code.